luís manuel araújo

 finally,

-it is time to learn new ways.
+time to learn new ways.

 this covering—

-soft, curled, familiar—
+curled, familiar—

-will not hold for long.
+will not hold for long

-do not return after locking up
+do not return

 [exhale=inhale]